Mabetex Group: History

 Mabetex was founded in 1991 in Lugano, Switzerland by Behgjet Pacolli, who has since been serving as the president of Mabetex Group.
 The company rose in size through contracting with the public sector in post-Soviet Russia throughout the 1990s.
 Mabetex's reputation as a "can-do" contractor solidified with the renovation of the Kremlin, which the company finished in 1996.
-Around that time, Mabetex also began constructing most of the new buildings in Nur-Sultan (former Astana).
+Around that time, Mabetex also began constructing most of the new buildings in Astana.
 After the Kosovo War, Mabetex initiated a foundation for redevelopment of Kosovo in July 1999.
 Mabetex reconstructed buildings and schools that had been destroyed in the war.
 In 2002, Mabetex sent first aid goods to refugees camps in Albania, and helped other institutions in Italy and Switzerland to envoy goods using Mabetex's trucks.
 In the early 2000s, Mabetex withdrew from the Russian market and has since been focussing mainly on the Kazakh construction market.

 Main Projects

 Russia

 In the early 1990s, the Mabetex Group began working in the Russian city of Yakutsk.
 From 1994 until 1998, Mabetex was commissioned to renovate the State Duma, Russian Opera House, Kremlin, and the White House in Moscow, the official home of the Russian government.
 Several floors of the building had been severely damaged in October 1993.
 Mabetex was asked to completely restore both the exterior and interior of the building.
-In total, Mabetex earnt USD 492 million for the renovation work.
-The renovation of the Kremlin alone cost USD 335 million.
+In total, Mabetex earnt US$492 million for the renovation work.
+The renovation of the Kremlin alone cost US$335 million.